wekan/sps/example/docs/1/wekan.md

-# Wefork/Wekan (full stack)
+# Wekan Only-For-Testing (full stack)

 ## Description

-* Wekan "The open-source Trello-like kanban." : [https://wekan.io/](https://wekan.io/)
+* Wekan "The open-source web kanban." : [https://wekan.io/](https://wekan.io/)
-* Since the original development seems halted, here is a fork : [Wefork Wekan](https://github.com/wefork/wekan)
 * This documentation respects the [sps formalism](https://github.com/soohwa/sps) (sps card)
 * The purpose of this sps card is only for testing wekan and is obviously not suitable for production.
 * This sps card install a full stack mongodb nodejs wekan.
-* These installation was tested on a Debian Wheezy 64 bit inside VirtualBox
+* These installation was tested on a Debian Wheezy 64 bit and [Devuan](https://devuan.org/) Jessie 64 bit inside VirtualBox (yes, the same script with the same packages for both)

 ## Requirements

-* The host to provision is a minimal installation of a Debian Wheezy 64 bit
+* The host to provision is a minimal installation of a Debian Wheezy 64 bit or a [Devuan](https://devuan.org/) Jessie 64 bit
 * Be sure your compiled binary sps is in the $PATH
 * You already deployed your ssh key with